betogaona7/computer_vision/README.md

 - _**YOLO**_ - Implementation of the state-of-art real time object detection algorithm You Only Look Once using a pretrained model.
 - _**Attention**_ - An implementation of _attention_ in isolation from a larger model.
 Paper: [Effective approaches to attention-based neural machine translation](https://arxiv.org/abs/1508.04025).
 - _**Optical-Flow**_ - Implementation of optical flow algorithm, it tracks objects by looking at where the same points have moved from one image frame to the next.
+- _**GOTURN**_ - Generic Object Tracking Using Regression Networks.
+Program to keep track of an object in a video sequence.
 - _**CNN-Layer-Visualizer**_ - Program to visualize the output of a convolutional layer, an activated convolutional layer, or a pooling layer.
 - _**ORB**_: Oriented Fast and Rotated Brief algorithm implementation using OpenCV to perfom object detection.
 - _**HOG**_: Histogram of Oriented Gradients algorithm explained and implemented using OpenCV